akourm910e/Biologie_Structurale/README.md

 All of those methods are available to compute FFT.
 The question now is to know which of those methods and which implementation of it will be the more efficient.
 To answer it, we will use Benchmarking, more precisely Micro-Benchmarking.
 The Benchmark consists in knowing the relative performance of a program while running it.
 Factors such as the used resources like the memory and CPU will be mesured.
 The values obtained are then compared to other programs with the same purpose.
 It allow the developper to see if his algorithm and implementation are an improvement compared to the references.
 Micro Benchmarking is a specific Benchmark.
 The difference is that Micro Benchmark just mesure the performances of a little piece of code, here we compare plugins and not softwares for instance.

 In this study, running time and used memory will be mesured and will allow us to compare plugins using different algorithms.
-In theory we are also supposed to compare the use of CPU
+The processor use is compare through the time of execution.

 ## Results